-Turn the delay control fully clockwise for the shortest delay time (1/2 second).
-Gradually turn the control back toward center for a longer delay, up to 20 seconds.
+Turn the delay control to the clockwise limit for the shortest delay (1/3 second).
+Gradually turn the control back toward center for a longer delay.
+The longest available delay time is 14 seconds.

-The on-board LED flashes while the delay control is being turned.
+The on-board LED will flash while the delay control is being turned.
 It flashes faster as you get closer to center.
 The LED turns off when the delay control reaches the longest time or delay setting.

-When the delay control is not being changed, the on-board LED will light when a train is being detected.
+When the delay control is not being changed, the LED will light when a train is being detected.